List of fondues: Broth

 Fondue chinoise (lit.
 "Chinese fondue") is a common name for hot pot, where meat and vegetables are cooked in a shared pot of broth, or pieces of thinly sliced meat are dipped with a fondue fork into boiling broth with salad as side dish.
-Various sauces and pickled condiments are provided on the side.
-After all the diners have finished cooking, they eat the now well-flavored broth often combined with thin noodles.

 Cheese

 Cheese fondue, commonly simply fondue, is a dish of melted cheese and white wine in which pieces of bread are dipped.